OCA/e-commerce/website_sale_hide_empty_category/readme/USAGE.md

-Simply install the module and refresh your view.
-You will see the empty categories disappear
+Once this module is installed and configured, go to ‘/shop’.
+Empty categories will not be show.